Moon

 Production Details

-Created by Barnie Duncan & Alistair Deverick
+Created and performed by Barnie Duncan & Alistair Deverick

 A clown dressed as Napoleon lands on the moon and bubbles go everywhere.
 Intergalactic sounds fill the atmosphere… emanating from a spaceman.
 What on earth is going to happen on the moon?